50 Of The Hottest Things To Do In Geelong

 The park has an information centre, picnic tables, free barbecues and toilets.
 Please take your rubbish with you.

 Entry is free.

 100 Windermere Road, Lara.

 43) See The Brushtail Possums In Johnstone Park

-Johnstone Park on Geelong’s western edge, was once a swamp that became a dam before being transformed into a park in 1872.
+Johnstone Park on Geelong’s western edge was once a swamp that became a dam before it was transformed into a park in 1872.